Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Saint Markovia: Dead for all time

-The 10-foot-square section of floor in front of this crypt is a pressure plate that releases four poison darts hid­ den in tiny holes in the north wall.
+The 10-foot-square section of floor in front of this crypt is a pressure plate that releases four poison darts hid den in tiny holes in the north wall.
 (See "Sample Traps" in chapter 5, "Adventure Environments," of the Dungeon Master's Guide for the rules on how this trap functions.)
 The trap resets when the weight is lifted and can be triggered a total of four times before its supply of darts is depleted.

 If the door to the crypt is opened, read: